top of page

 - Palmarosa(Cymbopogonmartiniivarmotia)-Digestive support, skin soothing

 - Patchouli (Pogostemon Cablin) - Thought to promote the appearance of youthful skin.
-Great addition to men's personal care products, like homemade
+Great addition to men's personal care products, like homemade deodorant or body wash.

 - Petitgrain(Citrusxaurantium)- beneficial for skin ,especially oily skin.